 I grabbed this Mid Century Modern Cabinet at a steal for $5.
 SCORE!
 It had one door that was broken, but that was it.
 I can work with that!
 And, I even repurposed the broken door.
 I’ll share that project another day.
 I thought to myself, this would be the perfect piece for a little modern art.
 I’d been playing around with the idea of gold leaf and really loved the way the gold leaf furniture popped.

 Are you ready for a gold leaf furniture makeover?

 My inspiration for this gold leaf furniture project came from a painting, of all things.
-About 5 minutes after I decided to do this makeover, I was scrolling through Pinterest (everyday) and came across a beautiful modern painting.
+About 5 minutes after I decided to do this makeover, I was scrolling through Pinterest (every day) and came across a beautiful modern painting.
 My inspirations come from everywhere.
 Sometimes it’s nature and sometimes it’s random.
-I wasn’t looking for what I found, but man did it ever stop me in my tracks.
+I wasn’t looking for what I found but it did stop me in my tracks.
 The abstract art painting had the most amazing colors of gray, metallic gold on a white background.
 Definitely not my usual style, but I felt compelled to break away from the norm on this one.
 What’s the worst that could happen?
 I’d just have to repaint it.
 Been there and done that!